-This indicates the percent of residents who suffered from a urinary tract infection.
-Urinary tract infections are considered to be an indicator of nursing care .
-UTI's are often the result of poor nursing care.
-Nevertheless, this datapoint may be misleading for certain nursing homes due to different reporting standards for infections.
+This tells you the percent of residents who sustained a urinary tract infection.
+UTI's are considered to be a measure of nursing care .
+UTI's are routinely the result of lower quality nursing care.
+Nevertheless, this metric may also be skewed for certain facilities due to inconsistent reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication

-This is the percentage of residents given antipsychotic medications.
-While antipsychotic medications may be vital to many patients, it is important to confirm these medications are being used appropriately.
-In limited situations, high levels of antipsychotic drug use may indicate a facility is using these medications to subdue residents.
+This tells you the percent of patients who were given antipsychotic medications.
+While antipsychotic drugs may be helpful for many patients, it is important to make sure these medications are being used only where medically required.
+In some cases, excessive reliance on these medications may mean that a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This is the percent of patients who were prescribed antianxiety drugs.
-Antianxiety medications are prescribed to patients experiencing anxiety or depression.
+This figure is an indication of the percent of long-term patients that are prescribed antianxiety medication.
+These medications are typically given to patients suffering from anxiety or depression.